astronomer/docs/learn/debugging-dags.md

 In an Astro project, you can install OS-level packages by adding them to your `packages.txt` file.
 You can install Python-level packages, such as provider packages, by adding them to your `requirements.txt` file.
 If you need to install packages using a specific package manager, consider doing so by adding a bash command to your Dockerfile.

-To prevent compatibility issues when new packages are release, Astronomer recommends pinning a package version to your project.
-For example, adding `astronomer-providers[all]==1.14.0` to your `requirements.txt` file ensures that no future releases of `astronomer-providers` cause compatibility issues.
+To prevent compatibility issues when new packages are released, Astronomer recommends pinning a package version to your project.
+For example, adding `astronomer-providers[all]==1.14.0` to your `requirements.txt` file ensures that no future releases of `astronomer-providers` causes compatibility issues.
 If no version is pinned, Airflow will always use the latest available version.

 If you are using the Astro CLI, packages are installed in the scheduler Docker container.
 You can confirm that a package is installed correctly by running: